Information on the executing brokers used by Societe Generale S.A.

 When receiving an order from a client, our retail banking or private banking services may forward it to the SG’s internal business line of the CIB acting as a negotiator.
 For these clients, for the scope of orders transmitted outside Société Générale:

-- The processing quality of the acknowledgments is greater than 90% and the target treatment time of 15 minutes is respected in more than 9 out of 10 cases;
+- The processing quality of the acknowledgments is 100% and the target treatment time of 15 minutes is respected;

-- The quality of order execution confirmations is greater than 95% and the target processing time of 15 minutes is respected in more than 9 out of 10 cases.
+- The quality of order execution confirmations is 100% and the target processing time of 15 minutes is respected.

 On the Euronext Paris, Amsterdam and Brussels markets, SG is very satisfied with the quality of the service, both for its main brokers and for its backup brokers.